Focus in Five A2 Russian Grammar Revision

 Are you an upper beginner/lower intermediate Russian learner?
 Would you like to really firm up what you've learned so far, ready for a flying start in the next stage?

-It's also a time when, together, we can finally get on top of aspects of Russian that have been giving you grief so that you can hit the ground running in the new season.
+Together, we can finally get on top of aspects of Russian that have been giving you grief so that you can hit the ground running in the new season.

 Frequently Asked Questions